Cuijk: Eighty Years' War and Republic

-During the Eighty Years' War (1568-1648) Grave was taking by the Spanish in 1586, and retaken by the Dutch Republic in 1602.
+During the Eighty Years' War (1568-1648) Grave was taken by the Spanish in 1586, and retaken by the Dutch Republic in 1602.
 From then till the peace of 1648 Cuijk was in an uncertain position.
 At the peace it became part of the Dutch Republic, or more precisely the part of Brabant that it controlled.
 The mainly Catholic population was then limited in the exercise of its religion.

 In 1712 a large fire burned down part of Cuijk.
 In 1795 the Catholics regained the parish church of Cuijk.
 In 1809 the Protestant church was built.

 Nineteenth century

 The Meuse often flooded the surroundings of Cuijk.
 This was especially the case in 1820, 1861, 1880 and 1926.
-It made that the town was rather isolated for part of the year.
+It made the town rather isolated for part of the year.
 In 1883 the Nijmegen–Venlo railway was opened.
 Cuijk got a railway station, and reliable connections to the rest of the country.
 In 1883 it also got an official post office.

 Industrialization

 Most of the population of Cuijk worked in agriculture till very late in the nineteenth century.
 The wild grounds surrounding the town were brought into cultivation relatively late.
 The position of Cuijk as the center of an agricultural area was marked by the many annual markets for fabric, cattle and the like.
 It also had some industry.
 In about 1860 Johannes van Susteren made weighing scales and coffee grinders.
 Other companies made safes and fire hoses.
 There were two breweries, and workplaces where organs, church ornaments, and candles were made.
 In 1907 the dairy firm N.V.
 Cuijksche Melkproductenfabriek 'Lacto' was in Cuijk.
 In 1924 it was bought by Nutricia, and started to specialize in nutrition for children.

 The tobacco industry was the most important industry in Cuijk.
 Tobacco was cultivated in the surroundings, and cigars were made.
 In 1859 the factory of J. Baars & Zonen from Krommenie opened a factory in Cuijk.
 The Baars factory made the 'Victor Hugo' cigars.
 In 1930 it employed 146 males, 31 females and 41 children.

 Due to the abundant presence of cattle, there were multiple tanneries in Cuijk.
 The most famous was the one founded by Regouin in 1838.
-A hundred years later, in 1938, it became the Koninklijke Leder- en Drijfriemenfabriek, which was specialized in mechanical belts.
+A hundred years later, in 1938, it became the Koninklijke Leder- en Drijfriemenfabriek, which specialized in mechanical belts.
 By then it processed 20,000 hides a year.
 Many of these came from Java, and could easily be transported via the Meuse.

 Post World War II

 Cuijk was liberated on 17 September 1944, but the other side of the Meuse remained occupied till March 1945.
 It led to artillery bombardments and destruction in Cuijk.
 After the war the location on the Meuse, and the railway brought many companies to Cuijk.
-The Meuse harbor Haven van Cuijk was dug near the hamlet Katwijk, and a large industrial area were created.
+The Meuse harbor Haven van Cuijk was dug near the hamlet Katwijk, and a large industrial area was created.
 The population grew from 5,645 in 1950 to 15,300 in 1975.